 Sauce Béchamel, which is not used nearly as much today as in classical cuisine, still has its place in modern saucemaking.
 Today, you most often find the Béchamel in a Gratin.
 A perfect example would be vegetables layered in a baking dish, covered with a Béchamel, and then sprinkled with cheese and/or breadcrumbs.
 The result is a dish with a flavorful, lightly browned crust.
 Modern chefs choose to use reduced cream rather than preparing the Béchamel, but by doing so they lose the ability of forming a browned crust, and in some cases the cream can be over reduced and become oily.

 The foundation of any great stock is the bones.
 They provide the flavor, richness, body, and color.
-The bones most often used for stocks are beef/veal for brown stock, and chicken or fish for white stock.
-There are also many other stock preparations made from lamb, pork, ham, turkey, duck, vegetable, and other game.
+The bones most often used for brown stocks include beef or veal, while chicken or fish are used for white stock.
+There are also many other stock preparations made from lamb, pork, ham, turkey, duck, other game or vegetables.

 The second ingredient is the mire poix, which is a mixture of onions, carrots, and celery used as a flavoring agent.
 We are culinary fanatics right down to our ranch direct mire poix, fresh parsley stems (no leaf), and fresh bay leaves.